spiffe/helm-charts/project/conventions.md

 exclusively use camel case, with a the first word being lower case.
 To illustrate, a "card sort order" path element would read "cardSortOrder".

+### Exact Case for non-created elements

+Elements that reflect components that have well known names should make every effort to use the well known name exactly, even if the rules for captialization don't follow other naming conventions.
+Exceptions to this SHOULD include replacing problematic characters with underscores, to improve template functionality.
+To illustrate, the operating system NeXTSTEP would read as "NeXTSTEP" and "NeXT Computers" SHOULD be written as "NeXT_Computers" but may also be written as "NeXTComputers" if clarity is maintained.

 ### Acronyms and Minimalists

 Occasionally the use of an Acronym or Minimalist is used as part of an